 Sizing of Ozone Equipment

-– the volume of water (for recirculating systems)
+- The volume of water (for recirculating systems)

 Iron 0.14 to 0.50 mg/l

-Maganese 0.88 mg/l
+Manganese 0.88 mg/l

-Dosage is the required amount of ozone, expressed in mg/l (milligrams per liter) or p.p.m. (parts per million).
+Dosage is the required amount of ozone, expressed in mg/l (milligrams per litre) or ppm (parts per million).
 Either value is the same.

 There is a large range of applications requiring different dosages.